burtonrodman/ServiceConstructorGenerator/README.md

 {
 }
 ```

+- PROBLEM:  Even when everything seems right, my constructor doesn't generate.
+    - SOLUTION:  prior to version 0.1.28, the constructor would only generate if the [GenerateServiceConstructor] attribute was the first attribute on the class.
+Update your NuGet reference to 0.1.28 or later.

 # Contributing
 I welcome Pull Requests for any improvement or bug fixes.
 Please open an Issue for discussion if you plan on adding any features, so that we can collaborate on design.
 For bug reports, a Pull Request with a failing unit test is ideal.